Social Emotional Learning in Kindergarten

 Use Conscious Discipline and create responsive classrooms.

 We continue to be inspired by the insightful work of Dr. Becky Bailey, which is documented on her blog, Conscious Discipline, and her latest book: Conscious Discipline Building Resilient Classrooms Expanded & Updated Edition.
-We highly recommend to all educators her PBS video Shifting from Fear to Love and the Becoming the Best You Can Be webinar.
+We highly recommend to all educators her PBS video Shifting from Fear to Love.

-How do we teach to build social skills and a love of learning?
+Build social emotional skills and a love of learning!

 We like to follow the insightful blogs of Sally Haughey at fairydustteaching.com and especially appreciate the September 20, 2015 blog The Peace Table about conflict resolution in her classroom.
 She writes, “One of the best gifts from Montessori education has to be the concept of the Peace Table… a conflict resolution tool for the classroom.
 Traditionally, there is a peace rose that the children can present to a child they have a conflict with and ‘go’ to the table to work it out.”

 Our esteemed kindergarten colleague, Diane Bonica (now retired), allowed a colleague to create a delightful Pinterest board featuring her poetic weekly newsletters documenting teaching that honors the magic of childhood and builds a love of learning.

 Peter Johnston’s book, Choice Words: How Oral Language Affects Children’s Learning (Stenhouse, 2004), further illuminates how our words can change children’s lives and how thoughtful language develops a growth mindset.
 This is still one of my favorite SEL resources!